“To foster collaboration and communication in support of a sustainable and profitable lobster industry in the Northeast U.S. and Canada.”

 - Maine Public interviews Wahle about new lobster studies

-- Researchers predict end of state’s lobster boom, Press Herald reports
+- Researchers predict end of state’s lobster boom, media report

 - New studies attribute warming waters, local differences in oceanography to rise and fall of American lobster populations in the Gulf of Maine